dogmoneyswap/awesome-dogechain/CONTRIBUTING.md

 - Software should be actively maintained and up-to-date with the most recent upgrade, if that's needed.
 - Projects and apps should be functional and ideally have usage by the community.
 - Projects which are large and multifaceted may appear in multiple places, but the same link should never be duplicated.
-- Everything should be awesome: open-source, functional, uses Bitcoin Cash, have documentation and tests, or has most of these.
+- Everything should be awesome: open-source, functional, uses DogeChain, have documentation and tests, or has most of these.
-- You should not submit a project **less than six months old** you created or contributed to, rather, it should be promoted to the wider community.

 ## Formatting